iBehave-CADRE/BIT-Boy/02_EXERCISES_medium.md

 ### 3. Implement the DIP Switch

-The DIP switch is used to read out a preset when booting the device.
+The DIP switch is used to set the BITBoy's function when powered on.
+Its state is read out to assign a preset when booting the device.
 You can implement the code in the setup section to only read it once and serial print the mode.
 Resetting will allow a new readout.

 ```C++